reubenvanammers/reubenvanammers.github.io/docs/_posts/2019-09-07-enumerative-advantage.markdown

 # Context
 In the roleplaying game Dungeon and Dragons (5E), dice are often rolled to determine the determine the results of actions, both inside and outside of combat.
 Often, due to the context of the situation, dice are rolled with advantage or disadvantage to reflect that an action is more or less likely to succeed respectively.
 In the case of advantage, two die (which are D20, a dice with 20 sides) are rolled instead of one, and the highest number is chosen.
 In the case of disadvantage, two dice are again rolled, but this time the lower number is chosen instead.
 Higher numbers are generally better, and passing thresholds will have positive effects.
-The question is: exactly how good is advanage?
+The question is: exactly how good is advantage?

 # Goal